-Rooted in the Bay.
+Rooted in the San Francisco Bay Area.
 Guided by Black storytelling.
-Built for community.
+Built for community and literary equity.

-African Crown Publishing is a Black-led nonprofit literary arts organization rooted in the Bay Area.
-We exist to protect, publish, and elevate Black, African American, and diasporic stories through ethical publishing, youth education, and community-centered literary programs.
+African Crown Publishing is a Black-led 501(c)(3) nonprofit literary arts organization and independent publishing house based in the San Francisco Bay Area.
+We exist to protect, publish, and elevate Black, African American, and diasporic stories through ethical publishing, youth literacy education, and community-centered literary programs.

 Founded in 2025, African Crown Publishing spent its first year building the legal, governance, and operational foundation required to serve our community with integrity.
 Our public-facing publishing launch begins in 2026, with pilot programs expanding in 2027.

-The publishing industry has historically excluded, underpaid, or misrepresented Black writers - especially those working within strong gatekeeping systems.
-Many authors are forced to choose between predatory vanity presses, contracts, and limited access.
+The publishing industry has historically excluded, underpaid, or misrepresented Black writers — especially those navigating opaque gatekeeping systems.
+Many authors are forced to choose between predatory vanity presses, restrictive contracts, or limited access to publishing pathways.

 African Crown Publishing exists to build a publishing home where Black stories are protected, resourced, and allowed to grow across generations.

-We build literary ecosystems that extend beyond individual titles—cultivating book clubs, workshops, events, and equitable access points that strengthen Black readership and collective storytelling.
+We build accessible literary ecosystems beyond individual titles—supporting book clubs, workshops, events, and equitable access points that strengthen Black readership and collective storytelling.

 Our work also embraces the full range of Bay Area storytelling.
 We accept and support stories across cultures, identities, and lived experiences, recognizing the Bay Area as a place shaped by migration, resistance, creativity, and layered histories.
 What matters most is integrity, craft, and respect for the communities a story emerges from.